apify/rag-web-browser/README.md

 - Capable of extracting content from JavaScript-enabled websites and bypassing anti-scraping protections.
 - Output formats include plain text, markdown, and HTML.

-This Actor is a combination of a two specialized actors:
+This Actor combines the functionality of two specialized actors: the [Google Search Results Scraper](https://apify.com/apify/google-search-scraper) and the [Website Content Crawler](https://apify.com/apify/website-content-crawler).
-- Are you looking to scrape Google Search Results?
-Check out the [Google Search Results Scraper](https://apify.com/apify/google-search-scraper) actor.
+- To scrape only Google Search Results, use the [Google Search Results Scraper](https://apify.com/apify/google-search-scraper) actor.
-- Do you need extract content from a list of URLs?
-Explore the [Website Content Crawler](https://apify.com/apify/website-content-crawler) actor.
+- To extract content from a list of URLs, use the [Website Content Crawler](https://apify.com/apify/website-content-crawler) actor.

 ## 🏎️ Fast responses using the Standby mode